puppetlabs/gatling-puppet-load-test/NEW_README.md

 #### Environment variables

-The following environment variables are largly common to the rake tasks shown below.
-They are ase follows.
+The following environment variables are largely common to the rake tasks shown below.
+They are as follows.

 `BEAKER_INSTALL_TYPE`
 _(git, foss, pe)_ : Determines the underlying path structure of the